-the hot pink stripe because of the unavailability of hot-pink fabric.
+After the November 27, 1978, assassination of openly gay San Francisco City Supervisor Harvey Milk, demand for the rainbow flag greatly increased.
+As Baker ramped up production of his version of the flag, he dropped the hot pink stripe because of the unavailability of hot-pink fabric.
 In 1979 the flag was modified again.
 When hung vertically from

 the lamp posts of San Francisco’s Market Street, the center stripe was obscured by the post itself.
-Changing the flag design to one with an even number of stripes was the easiest way to rectify this, so the turquoise stripe was dropped, which resulted in a six stripe
+Changing the flag design to one with an even number of stripes was the easiest way to rectify this, so the turquoise stripe was dropped, which resulted in a six stripe version of the flag.

-version of the flag -In 1989, the rainbow flag came to nationwide attention in the United States after John Stout sued his landlords
+In 1988, the rainbow flag came to nationwide attention in the United States after John Stout sued his landlords

-and won when they attempted to prohibit him from displaying the flag from his West Hollywood, California, apartment balcony
+and won when they attempted to prohibit him from displaying the flag from his West Hollywood, California, apartment balcony.

-It has been suggested that Baker was inspired by Judy Garland's singing "Over the Rainbow."
+It has been suggested that Baker was inspired by Judy Garland's singing Over the Rainbow.

-The Pink Triangle, today used as a Gay Pride Symbol, was originally used to mark Gay male prisoners in Concentration Camps in World War II
+The Pink Triangle, today used as a Gay Pride Symbol, was originally used to mark Gay male prisoners in Concentration Camps in World War II.

 The American Gay Rights Movement: A Timeline